-[[Ed: Text here is from [I-D.ratilainen-lpwan-nb-iot].]]
+Text here is largely from [I-D.ratilainen-lpwan-nb-iot] which may have been updated since this was published.

 Narrowband Internet of Things (NB-IoT) is developed and standardized by 3GPP.
 The standardization of NB-IoT was finalized with 3GPP Release-13 in June 2016, but further enhancements for NB-IoT are worked on in the following releases, for example in the form of multicast support.
 For more information of what has been specified for NB-IoT, 3GPP specification 36.300 [TGPP36300] provides an overview and overall description of the E-UTRAN radio interface protocol architecture, while specifications 36.321 [TGPP36321], 36.322 [TGPP36322], 36.323 [TGPP36323] and 36.331 [TGPP36331] give more detailed description of MAC, RLC, PDCP and RRC protocol layers respectively.
+Note that the description below assumes familiarity with numerous 3GPP terms.

-[[Ed: Not clear what minimum/worst-case MTU might be.
-There are many 3GPP acronyms/terms to eliminate or explain.]]
+[[Ed: Not clear what minimum/worst-case MTU might be.]]

-Specific targets for NB-IoT include: Less than 5\$ module cost, extended coverage of 164 dB maximum coupling loss, battery life of over 10 years, ~55000 devices per cell and uplink reporting latency of less than 10 seconds.
+Specific targets for NB-IoT include: Less than US\$5 module cost, extended coverage of 164 dB maximum coupling loss, battery life of over 10 years, ~55000 devices per cell and uplink reporting latency of less than 10 seconds.